-- Effects in the end system
+▶ Effects in the end system

-- Packet losses due to buffer overflow (too many interrupts, CPU overload, ...)

-- · Application failure or crashes

-- Malfunctions (partial or complete, malicious or accidental)

-- Failures (silent or reported/observable, byzantine, ...)

-- Overload (DoS or just plain heavy load)
+- Packet losses due to buffer overflow (too many interrupts, CPU overload, ...) - · Application failure or crashes - Malfunctions (partial or complete, malicious or accidental) - Failures (silent or reported/observable, byzantine, ...) - Overload (DoS or just plain heavy load)

-- Effects due to mobility
+Effects due to mobility

-- · Rerouting leads to different latencies and other transmission characteristics)

-- · Rerouting may lead to packet loss

-- Temporary unavailability

-- (possibly changes in identification)

-- And other things you may and those you may not expect...
+- Rerouting leads to different latencies (and other transmission characteristics) - · Rerouting may lead to packet loss, packet bursts, reordering - Temporary unavailability - · (possibly changes in identification) - And other things you may and those you may not expect...